-To comply with the mandatory requirement for schools such as More House, DBS checks are carried out on all new appointments (see re-employment section, below), including those who have lived or worked overseas, and to seek additional information about an applicant's conduct.
+To comply with the mandatory requirement for schools such as More House School, DBS checks are carried out on all new appointments (see re-employment section, below), including those who have lived or worked overseas, and to seek additional information about an applicant's conduct.
+For overseas checks, to ensure up to date information, the school will refer to Gov.uk website to obtain specific guidance on the relevant country.
 The successful candidate will need to be checked thoroughly to ensure the person is who he or she claims to be and will be required to provide originals to be sighted by the school of their:

-- passport,

-- driving licence,
+- passport, - driving licence,

-- birth certificate,

-- plus a document such as a utility bill or financial statement (not older than 3 months) that shows the candidate's current name and address and where appropriate change of name documentation.
+- birth certificate, - plus a document such as a utility bill or financial statement (not older than 3 months) that shows the candidate's current name and address and where appropriate change of name documentation.